 All applicants, regardless of citizenship, whose native language is other than English are required to present scores for the Test of English as a Foreign Language (TOEFL) before they can be admitted to the university unless they have attended for at least three years, full-time, an educational institution at the secondary level or above where English is the principal language of instruction.
-Undergraduate applicants must achieve a score of 500 on the paper-based TOEFL exam or 173 on the computer-based TOEFL; graduate applicants or second B.A. degree applicants a score of 550 on the paperbased exam or 213 on the computer-based TOEFL; graduate music applicants 560 or 220 respectively; MBA applicants 570 or 230 respectively; and graduate TESOL applicants a score of 573 or 230 respectively.
-Adequate performance on the TOEFL is mandatory for
+Undergraduate applicants must achieve a score of 500 on the paper-based TOEFL exam or 173 on the computer-based TOEFL or 61 on the Internet TOEFL; graduate applicants or second B.A. degree applicants a score of 550 on the paper-based exam or 213 on the computer-based TOEFL or 80 on the Internet TOEFL; graduate music applicants 560 or 220 or 83, respectively; MBA applicants 570 or 230 or 89, respectively; and graduate TESOL applicants a score of 573 or 230 or 89, respectively.
+Adequate performance on the TOEFL is mandatory for admission.

 As circumstances warrant minimum requirements for TOEFL scores may be changed.
-Current information is available at www.csumentor.edu.
+Current information is available at www. csumentor.edu.